Sam-Sims/kractor/README.md

 `-i, --input`

-This option will specify the input files containing the reads you want to extract from.
-They can be compressed - (`gz`, `bz2`).
+Specifies one or two input FASTQ files to extract reads from.
+Files may be uncompressed or compressed (`gz`, `bz2`).
 Paired end reads can be specified by:

 Using `--input` twice: `-i <R1_fastq_file> -i <R2_fastq_file>`